 If you’re an avid user of music streaming services like Spotify or Apple Music, you’ve likely noticed something about their music recommendations over time.
 These platforms curate playlists just for you, and upon closer inspection, you’ll find that these playlists are not just collections of random songs.

-They often feature tracks you love and tunes that resonate with your musical preferences, creating a playlist tailored to your liking.
+They often feature tracks you love and tunes that resonate with your musical preferences, creating a tailored playlist.

 E-commerce personalization is a multifaceted strategy that involves understanding, predicting, and meeting individual online shoppers’ unique needs and preferences.